Advancements in sensory technologies are driving the packaging, quality control & track-and-trace...

 1. Reflective Model:

-In such a model, the light transmitting as well as the receiving element are housed in the same enclosure.
+In such a model, the light transmitting a, as well as the receiving element,re housed in the same enclosure.

 2. Thrubeam Model:

 This model separates the transmitter and the receiver.
-Presence of an object is recorded whenever the contact between the transmitter and the receiver is broken.
+The presence of an object is recorded whenever the contact between the transmitter and the receiver is broken.

 3. Retroreflective Model: